aws-samples/sample-blue-green-deployment-with-api-gateway/README.md

 ## Architecture

-You’ll implement the following Blue/Green deployment architecture using Amazon API Gateway custom domain API mapping.
+You’ll implement the following blue/green deployment architecture using Amazon API Gateway custom domain API mapping.

 ![Blue-Green Deployment Architecture](architecture/Blue-Green-Deployment-Architecture.png)

-The Blue/Green deployment architecture consists of four primary components.
+The blue/green deployment architecture consists of four primary components.
 When you access the API endpoint, Amazon Route53 resolves the domain to the API Gateway custom domain.
 API Gateway custom domain handles HTTPS termination using the configured ACM certificate and then routes the incoming request to the active environment.

-- You’ll first setup the `Blue` environment along with Route 53 DNS configuration and test it.
+- You’ll first setup the `blue` environment along with Route 53 DNS configuration and test it.
-- After that you'll deploy a new version of the application on `Green` environment and test it using direct API Gateway URL while the live traffic is still being served from Blue environment.
+- After that you'll deploy a new version of the application on `green` environment and test it using direct API Gateway URL while the live traffic is still being served from blue environment.
-- Then you’ll switch the traffic from `Blue` to `Green` using API Gateway custom domain API mapping without changing the external (client facing) API URL.
-At this point, the live traffic will be served by Green environment.
+- Then you’ll switch the traffic from `blue` to `green` using API Gateway custom domain API mapping without changing the external (client facing) API URL.
+At this point, the live traffic will be served by green environment.
-- If any issue observed during this time, you can quickly rollback to the `Blue` environment and fix the `Green` environment.
+- If any issue observed during this time, you can quickly rollback to the `blue` environment and fix the `green` environment.
-- Or, if the `Green` environment is stable, you’ll decommission that `Blue` environment after some time.
+- Or, if the `green` environment is stable, you’ll decommission that `blue` environment after some time.

 **Key Benefits Illustrated:**
 - **Zero Downtime**: Traffic switching happens at the API Gateway level
 - **Quick Rollback**: Fallback to the previous stable version if issues occur
-- **Environment Isolation**: Blue and Green environments are completely separate, preventing interference
+- **Environment Isolation**: blue and green environments are completely separate, preventing interference
 - **Safe Testing**: New versions are thoroughly tested before receiving production traffic

-This workflow ensures reliable, zero-downtime Blue/Green deployments while maintaining the ability to quickly recover from any issues that may arise in production during new version deployment.
+This workflow ensures reliable, zero-downtime blue/green deployments while maintaining the ability to quickly recover from any issues that may arise in production during new version deployment.

 ## Prerequisites